dyna-three/3-rrr-robot/README.md

 ## Folder Structure

-`workspace` folder consists of the workspace code (`,m` file) and the matlab figure (`.fig` file).
+The `workspace` folder consists of the workspace code (`,m` file) and the matlab figure (`.fig` file).

-`arduino` folder consists of the arduino code used for the hardware implementation.
+The `arduino` folder consists of the arduino code used for the hardware implementation.

-`resources` folder consists of the datasheets, images etc.
+The`resources` folder consists of the datasheets, images etc.